[Major revision–posted 9/13/18 (replaces 8/27/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to clarify policies concerning student admissions.

-REVIEW: This OP will be reviewed in August of odd-numbered years by the Senior Associate Vice President for Enrollment Management (SAVPEM) and the Senior Vice Provost (SVP) and approved by the President.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Senior Associate Vice President for Enrollment Management (SAVPEM) and the Senior Vice Provost (SVP) and approved by the President.

 1. Consideration, Eligibility, and Expectations

 Applicants may be considered for admission to the undergraduate divisions of Texas Tech University by graduation from an accredited high school, by transfer from an accredited college, and/or by entrance examination.
 The completed application, test scores, and other applicable qualifying factors constitute the basis upon which eligibility is considered.
 Students who meet the stated requirements may reasonably expect to be admitted.
 However, additional factors may be considered in determining the applicant's admission.
 The admission of some applicants may be deferred in order to ensure sufficient resources to serve all enrolled students effectively.

 As a state-supported institution, Texas Tech University recognizes its responsibility to provide excellent educational opportunities for its residents.
 Since experience indicates that prospective students with poor academic records have little chance of successfully completing degrees at Texas Tech University, class rank in high school and scores obtained from the SAT, and the American College Test (ACT) are used to help predict potential academic performance.
 Each undergraduate applicant is required to submit the Texas Common Application form available online or furnished by Undergraduate Admissions and an official high school transcript that includes the applicant's rank in the high school graduating class.
 If a high school transcript does not include a class rank, an equivalent rank will be calculated by Undergraduate Admissions.